ray-project/ray/doc/source/serve/advanced-guides/dev-workflow.md

 serve run  --address=ray://<head-node-ip-address>:10001 --working-dir="./project/src" local_dev:app
 ```

-This will connect to the remote cluster via Ray Client, upload the `working_dir` directory, and run your serve application.
+This connects to the remote cluster with the Ray Client, uploads the `working_dir` directory, and runs your Serve application.
 Here, the local directory specified by `working_dir` must contain `local_dev.py` so that it can be uploaded to the cluster and imported by Ray Serve.

 Once this is up and running, we can send requests to the application: